Tamron AF 18-200mm f/3.5-6.3 Di II LD Aspherical (IF) XR macro - Review / Test Report - Analysis

-The Tamron shows a rather extreme degree of barrel distortions (3.6%) at 18mm
+The Tamron shows a rather extreme degree of barrel distortion (3.6%) at 18mm

 which is only topped by the Canon EF 17-85mm IS so far.
 At 35mm and 80mm

-the situation changes to pronounced pincushion distortions decreasing
+the situation changes to pronounced pincushion distortion decreasing

-to moderate pincushion distortions at 200mm.
+to moderate pincushion distortion at 200mm.
 All-in-all no lens that you'd like

 to use for architecture photography.

 The chart above has a real-world size of about 120x80cm or 40x the focal length.